 - If you engage in contact sports, wear protective gear.

-- If you participate in an exercise program, increase intensity gradually.
+- If you participate in an exercise program, increase the intensity gradually.

 - Wear shoes that are appropriate for your sport or exercise of preference.
 If you’re not sure, consult a coach, trainer, or staff at a specialty store.

-- No matter what’s your sport of preference, always take time to cross-train: This will give allow tendons and ligaments to rest from their usual activity and strengthen your muscles, which reduces stress on the connective tissue.
+- No matter what’s your sport of preference, always take time to cross-train.
+This will allow tendons and ligaments to rest from their usual activity and strengthen your muscles, which reduces stress on the connective tissue.